evs-broadcast/node-raw-socket/README.md

-`address` parameter contains the dotted quad formatted IP address of the remote host to send the data to, e.g `192.168.1.254`, for IPv6 raw sockets the `address` parameter contains the compressed formatted IP address of the remote host to send the data to, e.g. `fe80::a00:27ff:fe2a:3427`.
+`address` parameter contains the dotted quad formatted IP address of the remote host to send the data to, e.g `192.168.1.254`, for IPv6 raw sockets the `address` parameter contains the compressed formatted IP address of the remote host to send the data to, e.g. `fe80::a00:27ff:fe2a:3427` and for Arp packets the address should be a buffer containing the destination mac address.
 If provided the optional `beforeCallback` function is called right before the data is actually sent using the underlying raw socket, giving users the opportunity to perform pre-send actions such as setting a socket option, e.g. the IP header TTL.
 No arguments are passed to the `beforeCallback` function.
 The `afterCallback` function is called once the data has been sent.
 The following arguments will be passed to the `afterCallback` function: